-If you want to get this script for free (or another one if you already bought it), tell me how many rows you would prefer to have when creating a flower.
-Add your answer to the comments below and i'll draw for a winner that will be announced in the newsletter, next week.
+On a happier note, how about letting me know what is your favorite script in the store.
+Tell me in the comment below and i'll pick a winner to be announced in the newsletter next week.
 Not a subscriber yet?
 Not a problem.
 You can register here and it is free (and you only get one email per week).